fatihozoglu/vue-stock-market-app/README.md

 # Vue Stock Market App

 This is the solution for Reengen Full Stack Bootcamp with Vuejs and Nodejs Week-3 Project.
-It is built with Vuejs by using [Vue CLI](https://cli.vuejs.org/), [Vuex](https://vuex.vuejs.org/) and [Vue Router](https://router.vuejs.org/).
+It is built with [Vuejs](https://vuejs.org/) by using [Vue CLI](https://cli.vuejs.org/), for state management: [Vuex](https://vuex.vuejs.org/), for routing: [Vue Router](https://router.vuejs.org/), for material design components and styling: [Vuetify](https://vuetifyjs.com/en/), for creating candlestick chart: [D3.js](https://d3js.org/) and for getting data from a REST API: [RapidAPI-Alpha-Vantage](https://rapidapi.com/alphavantage/api/alpha-vantage).

 You can check the [live demo here](http://fozoglu-vue-stock-market-app.surge.sh/).